ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 at run time.
 Since share library can be loaded in different memory address, the global variable address it access cannot be decided at link time.
-But, we can caculate the distance between the global variable address and the start address of shared library function when it be loaded.
+But, we still can caculate the distance between the global variable address and the start address of shared library function when it be loaded.

 Let's run Chapter9_3/ with ch9_1.cpp to get the following correct result.